reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 - Need component-specific states (resting, hover, selected, stroke, assets)

 **Both variants**:
-- ✅ Are fully supported and maintained
+- ✅ Are shipped and versioned as part of `reablocks` (v9 is the default; UDS is opt-in)
-- ✅ Provide the same component functionality
+- ✅ Provide the same component APIs
 - ✅ Support custom theme overrides
 - ✅ Support light/dark mode
 - ✅ Use Tailwind CSS v4